 The Oregon ties of this rugged luxury leather brand run deep: Longtime leather designer Will Adler is based in Eugene, where the brand was founded in 1981.
-Will’s second brick-and-mortar store, their “homestead” location, is in downtown’s Union Way, and another on Northwest 23rd Avenue also houses Will’s Found line.
+Will Leather Goods’ second brick-and-mortar store, The Family House on Portland’s Northwest 23rd Avenue, also houses Will’s Found line.

 Leather snap journals, tote bags and sleek wallets are just a few of the products you’ll find at Portland Leather Goods, a locally owned leather workshop where a team of 20 artists meticulously handcraft each item to ensure its quality and unique character.

 Specializing in leather phone and wallet cases and high-end travel accessories like totes, bike bags and journals, Hand & Hide hand-crafts every piece in Portland with American leather and backs them all with a lifetime guarantee.